 The human brain organizes much of our experience, knowledge and thinking into stories.
 As we all know, rivalry makes for a great story; leveraging exclusionary positioning and providing an antagonist can add to an existing identity.

-Companys’ vision and mission statements often fail to capture the true nature of their core purpose, what makes them different, relevant and authentic.
+Vision and mission statements often fail to capture the true nature of a company’s core purpose, what makes them different, relevant and authentic.
 Successful brands understand that their core concept serves as a compass, guiding the organization, its partners and its consumers.

 The days of advertising led brands are dead.
 A shift from monologue to dialogue has occurred.
 No longer can a company say one thing and do another.
 People want brands they can trust.